 If you understand French (or even not), you can enjoy visiting one of the local’s favourite comedy venues in the historical Montmartre quarter.
 Au Lapin Agile is an old (opened since 1860) and famous cabaret.
 It was a favourite place for artists like Picasso and Modigliani.
 In our days, it still continues to entertain its visitors.

-Speaking about finest tastes and sensual experiences, you can’t go to Paris without trying some of the world famous macarons.
-Speaking about macarons, the name of the brand Laduree always comes up as “the best” but the French people don’t agree with this.
-I guess this brand is simply more advertised.
+Speaking of the finest tastes and sensual experiences, you can’t go to Paris without trying some of the world-wide famous French macarons.
+Often, internationally the name of the brand Laduree comes up as “the best”.
+But the French people don’t agree with this.
+I guess this brand has better marketing.

-If you are an observant traveller, you will probably see some of these beautiful dark-green fountains while walking in Paris.
+If you are an observant traveller, you will probably see some of these beautiful fountains painted in dark-green.
 They are one of the symbols of the city even if not so famous as the Eiffel Tower.
-The story behind their construction is beautiful as well as their design – philanthropy and a feel of a moral duty for the lower classes were the main reasons why these fountains appeared on the streets of Paris.
+The story behind their construction is beautiful as well as their design – philanthropy and a feel of moral duty for the lower classes were the main reasons why these fountains appeared on the streets of Paris.

 This list of less touristy things to do in Paris represents just a small part of all things you can experience at the destination.
 There are always ways to see a place with different eyes, to experience it in a different way.
 To have a ‘local’ experience you just have to be a curious traveller and look for the non-obvious side of the things.

 For further reading on unusual places in Paris, check this book: Curiosities of Paris: An idiosyncratic guide to overlooked delights… hidden in plain sight